You In-tak

-You In-Tak (born January 10, 1958, in Gimje, North Jeolla Province) is a retired South Korean freestyle wrestler and Olympic champion.
+You In-tak (born January 10, 1958) is a retired South Korean freestyle wrestler and Olympic champion.

 You first garnered attention at the 1981 Summer Universiade where he won the silver medal in the freestyle wrestling 68 kg class by losing to future two-time World Champion Raúl Cascaret of Cuba in the final match.

 You received a gold medal at the 1984 Summer Olympics in Los Angeles.

 Later he began coaching but he quit the sport in 1999 and since has been an owner of an eatery.